Maid Lena: Den nedtraadte Ager

-Danish historian Christian Molbech collected another Danish variant titled Den nedtraadte Ager ("The Untrod Field").
+Danish historian Christian Molbech collected another Danish variant titled Den nedtraadte Ager (lit.
+'The Untrod Field').
 In this tale, a farmer has three sons, the two elders help in the fields, while the youngest, Esben, is of a quiet demeanor.
-The farmer sows all his fields, except one that is always destroyed on St. Hans Night.
+The farmer sows all his fields, except one that is always destroyed on Saint John's Eve.
 The farmer's elder sons promise to keep watch on their fields for the next years, the elder in the first year and the middle son in the second.
 The elder sits on a rock near an old tree.
 He falls asleep, but at midnight he hears a thundering roar, and rushes home.
 His younger brother also fails in the same manner.

 When it is Esben's turn in the third year, he sees three flying women coming to the field, taking off their pairs of wings and dancing on the field.
 Esben sees the beautiful maidens and hides their wings under the rock.
 The maidens finish dancing and look for the wings.
 Esben promises to return them, if one of them stays with him and becomes his wife.
 The maidens try to bargain for the wings with a hidden stash of money under the rock, which Esben accepts, but still wants to marry one of them.
 The first maiden explains she is a princess and the other her servants, and they lived on castle that stood on that meadow; a witch took them to a land where they never grow old; the witch gives her wings to fly to their former home, but they need the wings back.
 Esben repeats his proposal and the princess accepts, promising to return in three months, but she warns him not to invite the local king's son.
 Then they depart.

 Esben shows his brothers the money.
 They become rich and prepare the upcoming wedding.
 Three months pass, and Esben awaits for his bride: a magnificent carriage brings her.
 He goes to greet her, and mentions that the king's son is also present.
 The princess hesitates to join the festivities, and asks him to find her "south of the sun, east of the moon and westward to all the winds", then rides off.
 Esben begins a quest for her.
 On the road, he finds two pairs of men fighting over magical objects: a pair of old shoes that walk miles and a knife that opens doors.
 Esben buys the items and reaches a Glass Mountain.
 He points the knife to a door and opens it; inside, a troll, whom he asks for directions.
 The troll summons the animals that creep near the ground, but none know of it.
 Esben meets the troll's brother, one the ruler of the fishes and animals of the sea, and the other the ruler of the birds.
 The third troll summons all birds, but the eagle comes late, since it was flying close to the castle south of the sun, east of the moon and westward to all the winds.
 The eagle promises to carry him there, but make a deal with Esben: the eagle will get its wings back, or Esben's life.
 The eagle carries Esben over to the castle.
 Once there, the youth asks a servant for a cup of water to drink and drops her ring in it.
 The princess and her servants meet Esben by the fountain, but Esben explains his deal with the eagle.
 The princess agrees to give the bird its wings; the eagle flies down, catches the wings on its beak and flies away.
 Esben and the princess marry at last.